otherWIP/toolbox/hub/README.md

 --------------------

-To just clone emonHub and symlink all files (except emonhub.conf, commented out)
+To just clone emonHub and symlink all files (except emonhub.conf, commented out, expects to find a copy in /boot)

+    nano /boot/emonhub.conf
     ~/toolbox/hub/sym2git.sh

 ----------------------